ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 {PANEL: `declare`}

-The keyword `declare` gives you the ability to create a JS function that can be reused in `select` (when projection is done).
+The keyword `declare` gives you the ability to create a JavaScript function that can be reused in `select` (when projection is done).
 You can read more about it [here](../../client-api/session/querying/how-to-project-query-results#example-iv---projection-with-).

 {PANEL/}